How much does it cost to train?

-Peter Symonds College: £70 a term – 12 sessions
+Peter Symonds College: £70 per term – 12 sessions

-Southampton University £40 a term – 24 sessions
+Southampton University: £80 per term – 24 sessions

 For our private dojo in Sway, costs are payable at the start of the month for 4 or 8 sessions- each session costing £6.

-When visiting a foreign dojo – Southampton University students / unemployed / low income students – £1 per hour per session, all other members charged £6 per session upon attendance.
+When visiting a foreign dojo university students / unemployed / low income rates are £1 per hour.
+All other members are charged £6 per session upon attendance.